cybernetics/JTemplate/README.md

         }
     }

-A `GET` for this URL might produce an HTML document similar to the one shown in the first section.
+A `GET` for this URL might produce an HTML document similar to the one shown in the first section:

     /statistics.html?values=1&values=3&values=5